-Mascara is a make-up article that is indispensable for most of us. as most of us, i for one do have makeupless days.
+Mascara is a makeup product that is indispensable for most of us. as most of us, i for one do have makeupless days.
 During those days I only use mascara.
 For that reason, investing in a good one is a big MUST.
 My favorite mascara so far is the Lancôme Grandiôse Extrême.
 In March I thought differently and wanted to try something else.
 It was now 4 months ago that I had bought my Lancôme mascara.
 From the day of purchase, I used it daily.
 Now I know what they say: Do not use your mascara for longer than 3 months.
 Just like many, I always use it longer.

 Anyhow, in March I saw a new mascara in the stores from Maybeline.
 A mascara that does not clump, where you cannot get panda eyes.
 One that you can easily apply and remove.
 It sounds too good to be true.
 Let’s see if that is indeed the case.
 So I bought one.
 In this blog post you can read my experience.
 After 3 months of intensive use of the Snapscara by Maybelline, Is it really in a snap on and off? keep on reading.